Asymptotic behavior of the pressure function for H\"older potentials: Construction of invariant measures

 \begin{lem} Let $(X,T)$ be a mixing subshift of finite type with mixing length $L$, $\mu$ be an ergodic invariant measure on $X$, and $w$ be a word of length at least $3L$ with no long overlaps.
-Suppose $\eta>0$ is such that $\delta>e^{-1}\mu([w])$, where $\delta=\nu_{\eta,2L+|w|+1}([1])$ is as in Lemma \ref{lem:build-nu}.
-Then the invariant measure $\mu'_{\eta,w}$ on $X$, constructed in \eqref{eq:CoupleSplice} above, satisfies
+For a given $\eta\in(0,1)$, define